How to incorporate old furniture with new

 Evaluate the finish carefully.
 Look for wear patterns that reflect the piece’s history.
 A faded surface may enhance the character, while damaged finishes might require refinishing or painting.
 Weigh the cost of restoration against the piece’s potential value in your space.

-See also How to clean urine from microfiber furniture
+See also How to make barbie doll furniture from wood

 Identify the style clearly.
 Research design elements associated with various eras–Art Deco, Mid-Century Modern, or Rustic Farmhouse, for instance.
 Understanding the aesthetic can guide you in blending these items effectively.